 Types of Variegated Monsteras

-There are five main types of variegated monstera deliciosas available including the “true” variegated monsteras - or Monstera deliciosa ‘variegata’.
+Five main types of variegated monstera deliciosas are available including the true variegated monsteras - or Monstera deliciosa ‘variegata’.

 These six species benefit from bright, indirect light, well-drained and moderately moist soil, and high humidity to ensure they thrive.